-Baltimore district has struggles but also affluence
+Baltimore-area district pushes back against Trump comments

 BALTIMORE (AP) — As Latoya Peoples painted a mural with high school-age students Monday in Baltimore, she was determined not to let President Donald Trump’s recent tweets about the city “sink in too much.”

-Peoples was in Sandtown-Winchester, the West Baltimore neighborhood where Freddie Gray grew up before he died in police custody in 2015.
-Now Baltimore is in the spotlight again, this time because of Trump’s recent attacks on Democratic Rep. Elijah Cummings in which the president called the congressman’s district a “disgusting, rat and rodent infested mess” where “no human being would want to live.”
+Peoples was in Sandtown-Winchester, the West Baltimore neighborhood where Freddie Gray grew up years before his death in police custody in 2015 prompted a racial uprising.
+Now Baltimore is in the spotlight again, this time because of the president’s recent attacks on Rep. Elijah Cummings, a powerful Trump critic who has represented Maryland in Congress for decades.
+Trump called the congressman’s district a “disgusting, rat and rodent infested mess” where “no human being would want to live.”

-But Maryland’s 7th Congressional District is far from monolithic.
-While some parts have struggled with poverty and crime, the district also includes more affluent areas and some famous Baltimore landmarks such as Johns Hopkins University and its hospital, as well as the Social Security Administration and the Centers for Medicare and Medicaid Services.
-Elsewhere are cultural touchstones like the Baltimore Museum of Art.
+While parts of Maryland’s 7th Congressional District have struggled with poverty and crime, it also includes more affluent areas and Baltimore landmarks such as Johns Hopkins University and its hospital, the Social Security Administration and the Centers for Medicare and Medicaid Services.
+Elsewhere are cultural touchstones like the Baltimore Museum of Art and the world-class Walters Art Museum.

-The president’s comments have rocked Maryland’s largest city, and residents say their home bears no resemblance to the place Trump described.
+Residents of Maryland’s largest city say their home bears no resemblance to the place Trump described.

 “People think you can’t walk through here.
-It’s intimidating,” Peoples said of her district.
+It’s intimidating,” Peoples said.
 “It’s nothing like that.”

-The district includes not just swaths of Baltimore City, but also parts of Baltimore and Howard Counties.
-It is nearly 53% black, according to census data.
+Trump’s tweets paint an incomplete picture of a sprawling district that spans Baltimore City and parts of surrounding counties.
+It has stretches of empty storefronts and boarded-up homes, as well as trendy neighborhoods dotted with manicured parks and restaurants.
+It also has Pimlico Race Course, which is home to the Preakness Stakes, the second jewel of horse-racing’s annual Triple Crown.

+Sari Garbis, who lives in Clarksville, more than 20 miles from Baltimore City, said her community is diverse and well-educated and that she is “very proud” that Cummings represents her.

+Clarksville is in Howard County, which is routinely counted among the nation’s most affluent.
+So is Ellicott City, a historic mill town.
+As he stood outside a recreation center, longtime resident Mac Chrysskos said that nearby Baltimore has a crime problem that needs to be brought under control, but that attacks on the district were “totally uncalled for and totally unfair.”

+Cummings’ district, which is nearly 53% black, has a median household income of $60,929, though there is a sizeable wealth gap between white and black residents.

-Few residents will deny that Baltimore is struggling, particularly when it comes to violent crime and drugs.
+Few residents will deny that Baltimore has problems with violent crime and drugs.
 The city’s murder rate has soared in recent years, with Baltimore recording more than 300 homicides in 2018, most from gunfire.
 Residents say those struggles have compounded over the years, owing to institutional segregation and neglect by the federal government.

+The city’s previous mayor was forced to resign earlier this year.
+In the past five years, there have been five police commissioners.

+Residents are clear-eyed about the community’s challenges but frustrated by Trump’s comments, which seemed to shrink the city to a crime-infested caricature.

 Nancy O. Greene, who has lived in Baltimore for 15 years, pointed to the thriving arts community in her neighborhood of Charles Village and throughout the district.
+Green said she supports Cummings but complains about times when “money was needed and money wasn’t received” by district residents.

-“You’re not going to keep Baltimore down,” she said.
+“You’re not going to keep Baltimore down,” she added.
 “Despite anything, people will come together to defend the city.
 It has a rich history from Edgar Allen Poe, F. Scott Fitzgerald — you name it. … You can’t say this city doesn’t have a lot going for it.”

+Other parts of the city are represented by two other Democratic lawmakers: Reps.
+John Sarbanes and Dutch Ruppersburger.
+Statewide, Democrats outnumber Republicans 2 to 1.

 Earlier Monday, the Rev. Al Sharpton held a news conference at a West Baltimore church alongside former Maryland Lt.
 Gov. Michael Steele, a Republican.